ataffanel/crazyflie2-stm-bootloader-rs/README.md

 Experimental re-implementation of the [crazyflie2-stm-bootloader](https://github.com/bitcraze/crazyflie2-stm-bootloader) written in Rust.

+This firmware is not working yet.
+The goal is to implement a working bootloader replacement, mostly as a way to learn Rust on embedded systems.

 ## Compiling and running

 A debug probe connected to the Crazyflie using the debug adapter board is required to work on the bootloader.